DRIVING WHILE INTOXICATED IN NEW YORK

 A DWI case is a criminal case, even if there was no accident, no one was hurt, and matters were relatively uneventful.
 The outcome may affect your liberty, license, reputation, job, and finances...not to mention your ability to be insured as a driver and the rates you will pay, and what modifications you will have to make to your automobile just to drive conditionally.
 Lots of normal people, not thought of as criminals, get arrested for DWI and are not experienced in such matters.
 An experienced criminal law attorney is a necessity.

 The reasons for this are several.
-Only an experienced criminal law attorney will be able to analyze the case sufficiently to know if, and in what way, the charge can be challenged.
+Only an experienced criminal law attorney (I have almost 40 years in criminal law) will be able to analyze the case sufficiently to know if, and in what way, the charge can be challenged.
 An unrealistic challenge will be expensive and may result in a worse disposition than a plea bargain.
 On the other hand, a case that should have been challenged, but was not, will result in a conviction which should not have occurred.
-This analysis starts at the first conference with the client, but often will only be decided some later time into the case itself.
+This analysis starts at our first conference with the client, but often will only be decided some later time into the case itself.

 It must be recognized that DWI cases are, in reality, complicated.
 They involve technical and scientific devices, analysis of key facts in the stop, questioning, and arrest of the defendant, knowledge of criminal procedure and rules of evidence, and may involve a pre-trial hearing and possibly a trial.
 Trial experience is also relevant because the attorney must have solid experience in knowing how things in your particular fact pattern and evidence will affect a jury and how to manuver evidence during the trial.